Deep Joint Source-Channel Coding Over Cooperative Relay Networks: DeepJSCC for Relay-Aided Communications

 \subsection{DeepJSCC-PF}

-DeepJSCC-DF requires the reconstruction of the image at the relay, leading to non-negligible computing-resource consumption and higher delays compared to the DeepJSCC-AF scheme.
+{Although the DeepJSCC-DF does not require a high-fidelity reconstruction of the source image at the relay, when $\lambda = 0$, its architecture is designed assuming the source will be recovered to generate the parity symbols.} This results in non-negligible computing-resource consumption and higher delays compared to the DeepJSCC-AF scheme.
 In this context, we introduce an alternative relaying protocol called DeepJSCC-PF that achieves comparable reconstruction results with DeepJSCC-DF.
-In particular, DeepJSCC-PF does not require explicit image reconstruction at the relay, and hence, it employs only a lightweight neural network for the relay's processing.
+In particular, DeepJSCC-PF does not require explicit reconstruction at the relay, employing a lightweight neural network to model relay processing.